ngareleo/old-c-scripts/README.md

 ### old-c-scripts
-my old C scripts when i was learning C
+my old C scripts from when i was learning C